AbdullahZezoo/Products/README.md

 Used Tools:-
 _____________
 Visual Studio 2019
-Asp .Net core 3.1 and Angular 8 and EF postman
+Asp .Net core 3.1 and Angular 8 and EF and MS SQL Server postman